matkoniecz/illegal-use-of-OpenStreetMap/CONTRIBUTING.md

 Pull requests can be opened early, but I will merge ones with delay if recent attempt to contact is really rece, to give them time to fix (at least 7 days).

+# Embedding videos

+Sometimes video is much better at demonstrating something.
+In such case include bpth original screen capture and gif for linking/embedding.

 For generating gif files from mp4 - see

 ```